THE BASICS OF ELECTRONIC CIRCUIT

 , which is called the current

 , presents a special interest in engineering.
-Its intensity can be measured by an instrument called an ammeter

 In practice, the flow of the current can be controlled by various electronic components.
 A network of interconnected components that can accomplish a certain task is referred to as electronic circuit